ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Experiments

 \subsection{Metrics}

-Segmentation quality is quantified using the Adjusted Rand Index (ARI) \citep{rand1971objective,hubert1985comparing} and Mean Segmentation Covering (MSC) as metrics.
-In contrast to mean Intersection over Union (mIoU), ARI measures the clustering similarity between the predicted segmentation masks and the ground-truth segmentation masks in a permutation-invariant fashion.
-This is suitable for unsupervised segmentation approaches as there are no fixed associations between slots and objects.
-We evaluate segmentation accuracy on foreground objects using the foreground-only ARI and MSC (denoted ARI-FG and MSC-FG, respectively), and on the background using mIoU.
-All metrics are normalised with possible values ranging between $0$ and $1$, where a score of $1$ indicates perfect segmentation.
+In the evaluations, we quantify segmentation quality using the Adjusted Rand Index (ARI) \citep{rand1971objective,hubert1985comparing} and Mean Segmentation Covering (MSC) as metrics.
+ARI measures the clustering similarity between the predicted segmentation masks and the ground-truth segmentation masks in a permutation-invariant fashion.
+This is appropriate for unsupervised segmentation approaches where there are no fixed associations between slots and objects.
+We evaluate segmentation accuracy on foreground objects using the foreground-only ARI and MSC (denoted ARI-FG and MSC-FG, respectively), and on the background using mean Intersection over Union (mIoU).
+All metrics are normalised between $0$ and $1$ where a score of $1$ indicates perfect segmentation.